qiniu/checkstyle/README.md

 Run checkstyle with one or more filenames or directories.
 The output of this tool is a list of suggestions.
 If you need to force obey the rule, place it in fatal.

-## checkstyle's difference with other tools
+# Checkstyle's difference with other tools
 Checkstyle differs from gofmt.
 Gofmt reformats Go source code, whereas checkstyle prints out coding style suggestion.

 Checkstyle differs from golint.
 Checkstyle check file line/function line/param number, could be configed by user.